-&lt;sup>3 In the software, this option was abbreviated as "Limited value," which in the text and video instructions was clearly defined as being of value for exclusion only.
+2 In the software, this option was abbreviated as "Limited value," which in the text and video instructions was clearly defined as being of value for exclusion only.

-During the Comparison phase, examiners moved or deleted some of the features marked during Analysis, and marked additional features.
-For each pair of latent markups (Analysis and Comparison phases), we classify features as retained, moved, deleted, or added.
-A retained feature is one that is present at exactly the same pixel location in both markups; a moved feature refers to one that was deleted during Comparison and replaced by another within 0.5 mm (20 pixels at 1000 ppi, approximately one ridge width); a deleted feature is one that was present in the Analysis markup only (no Comparison feature within 0.5 mm); an added feature is one that was present in the Comparison markup only (no Analysis feature within 0.5mm).
+During the comparison phase, examiners moved or deleted some of the features marked during analysis, and marked additional features.
+For each pair of latent markups (analysis and comparison phases), we classify features as retained, moved, deleted, or added.
+A retained feature is one that is present at exactly the same pixel location in both markups; a moved feature refers to one that was deleted during comparison and replaced by another within 0.5 mm (20 pixels at 1000 ppi, approximately one ridge width); a deleted feature is one that was present in the analysis markup only (no comparison feature within 0.5 mm); an added feature is one that was present in the comparison markup only (no analysis feature within 0.5 mm).
 We discuss the effectiveness of this classification approach in Appendix A.5.

-We generally report clarity results by aggregating the six levels specified by the examiners (described in Appendix A.4) into two levels: Clear and Unclear.
+We generally report clarity results by aggregating the six levels specified by the examiners (described in Appendix A.4) into two levels: clear and unclear.
 Clear areas (painted by the examiners as green, blue, or aqua) are those where the examiner can follow individual friction ridges and is certain of the location, presence and absence of all minutiae.
 Unclear areas (painted as yellow, red, or black) include background as well as areas where the examiner was confident in the continuity of ridge flow, but any minutiae were at best debatable.

 Participation was open to practicing latent print examiners and included a broad cross-section of the fingerprint community.
 A total of 170 latent print examiners participated: 33% were Certified Latent Print Examiners (an International Association for Identification certification); an additional 56% had other certifications or qualifications as latent print examiners, generally by their employers or non-US national accreditations; 82% were from the United States.
-Participant survey responses are summarized in [24, Appendix S10].
+Participant survey responses are summarized in [25, Appendix S10].